Make Your Piano Stand Out in the Mix

 ~Piano-Unprocessed

-PianoCentric by Waves audio
+PianoCentric by Waves Audio

 The Interface

-This is the way you want to go if you want your piano really punches to the mix.
-If you are going to choose the right side, the sound becomes smoother and wider with more warm characteristics of the sound, Finally, we can see two little knobs on the right side of the big one, which is really useful and nice sounding delay as well as doubler effect which can help your piano to sound even more wider.
+This is the way you want to go if you want your piano to punch into the mix.
+If you choose the right side, the sound becomes smoother and wider with more warm characteristics.
+Finally, we can see two little knobs on the right side of the big one, which is useful and has a nice sounding delay as well as a doubler effect, which can help your piano to sound even wider.
+Since we have finished briefly introducing this effect, we can hear how our piano sounds processed with PianoCentric.

 ~Piano-Processed with PianoCentric